lab worker uses barcode scanner to catalogue rack of blood samples with purple caps in front of computer

 Some lab inventory systems are more flexible than others, with the more robust systems offering a wide range of control over permissions.
 Many systems allow fields to be customized to specific lab requirements, and integrate easily with assay data, sample management, and electronic lab notebooks.
 If some of these options seem extraneous, there are still essentials to any lab inventory system that you should look for as you consider adopting a new software choice.

-Essentials of Lab Inventory Systems
+Essential Features of a Lab Inventory System

 • Creating unique IDs for reagents (both by barcode and human-readable naming)